hmemcpy/hmemcpy.com/source/_posts/2017-05-17-from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 In Haskell, and languages like Scala, F# and others we have an `Option` type (called `Maybe` in Haskell), whose purpose is to represent a value which may or may not be there.
 Regardless of whether or not the value exists, we can still perform operations on the `Option` type: we can pass it around, we can transform and `bind`/`map` its value with others.
 The *effect* of the `Option` type is to represent an optional value.

 Both `IO` and `Option` fulfil a purpose of representing an underlying value (or values) in a certain context.
 For `IO`, this context is an interaction with the outside world.
 For `Option`, the context is optionality.
 Both these types are **monads**.
 Their purpose is to explicitly encode the type of **effect** performed by those types within the type definition itself.
-In essense, monads are used explicitly to represent the context in which the underlying values are computed, without actually having to directly interact with those values.
+In essence, monads are used explicitly to represent the context in which the underlying values are computed, without actually having to directly interact with those values.

 ### Learning to walk again